 2 Swiss Federal Institute for Forest, Snow and Landscape Research WSL, Zürcherstrasse 111, CH-8903 Birmensdorf, Switzerland

-3 Kasan Federal University, Institute of Geology and Petroleum Technology, Kremlyovskaya str.
+3 Kazan Federal University, Institute of Geology and Petroleum Technologies, Kremlyovskaya str.
 18, Kazan 420008, Russian Federation

 * Correspondence: Olga V. Churakova (Sidorova) ochurakova@sfu-kras.ru

 Abstract: Human-caused anthropogenic greenhouse emissions impact climate globally.
-In this pilot study, we aim to reveal impact of oil and gas emissions from local oil deposits in the regime of their natural degradation and development as well as their impact on eco-physiological changes of pine forest in Tatarstan Republic, Russia over the past century.
+In this pilot study, we aim to reveal impact of oil and gas emissions from local deposits in the regime of their natural degradation and development as well as their impact on eco-physiological changes of pine forest in Tatarstan Republic, Russia over the past century.
 We performed stable carbon isotope analysis in pine tree-rings (13Cptrw) to reveal impact of oil and gas emissions from the giant oil field reservoirs located in Leninogorsk region (UVRT) and natural reserve site in Raifa.
 Our results show decreasing 13Cptrw at UVRT in 1943, when oil extraction was started and in 1970, when it is reached the maximum production.
 We found that 13Cptrw from UVRT indicates on developing unfavourable drier conditions and suppressed tree growth caused by both human-induced oil and deposit infrastructure and natural processes compared to undisturbed Raifa.
+A 5-year running correlation analysis showed significant difference between sites in 1965 over the period 1930 to 2021.
 The 13Cptrw from Raifa are more negative compared to UVRT, which can be explained by higher forest sensitivity to human-induced impact.
 From ecophysiological point of view decreasing intercellular to ambient CO2 concentration at the leaf level and increasing intrinsic water use efficiency along with decreasing tree-ring width at UVRT (1970-2021) indicate on developing of drought conditions.

-Keywords: CO2; CH4; δ13С in wood; tree-ring; soil; Pinus sylvestris; iWUE; ci/ca; temperature; precipitation; evapotranspiration; cloud fraction; Tatarstan Republic; Russia
+Keywords: CO2; CH4; δ13С in tree-ring wood; soil; iWUE; climate;

 1. Introduction